 - What type of program should be incorporated with the meetings?

-- Would you participate in the activities of the Chapter and, if so, be willing to serve as an officer or committee member?
+- Would you participate in the activities of the Chapter or Subchapter and, if so, be willing to serve as an officer or committee member?

-- Draw up a petition defining the purpose and geographic boundaries of the proposed Chapter, and obtain signatures of at least 25 Active AFS members (see enclosed sample petition).
-This petition should then be submitted to the Division President since it must be approved by the Division Officers before proceeding further.
+- Draw up a petition defining the purpose and geographic boundaries of the proposed Chapter, and obtain signatures of at least 25 active AFS members (see enclosed sample petition).
+This petition should then be submitted to the Division President (for a Chapter) or Chapter President (for a Subchapter), since the Division or Chapter Officers must approve the petition, respectively, before proceeding further.

-- After receiving approval of the petition from the Division President, the petition, slate of officers, and bylaws should be submitted to the Executive Director.
+After receiving approval of the petition from the Division President, the petition, slate of officers, and bylaws should be submitted to the Executive Director.
 The petition signatures will be verified for active membership and the bylaws sent to the AFS Constitutional Consultant for verification of conformity with the Society’s Constitution, Bylaws, and Rules.
-Upon receiving the approval of the Constitutional Consultant and verification of the required number of signatures, the bylaws would then be presented by the Constitutional Consultant to the AFS Governing Board at its next meeting (e.g., semi-annual in March or annual in August).
-After Governing Board approval, the petition would be presented to the membership at the next Annual Business Meeting for approval.
-This membership approval is usually only a formality.
+Upon receiving the approval of the Constitutional Consultant and verification of the required number of signatures, the bylaws would then be presented by the Constitutional Consultant to the AFS Governing Board for approval at its next meeting (e.g., semi-annual in March or annual in August).
 The final step would be notification in writing by the Executive Director that the petition, bylaws, and slate of officers had been approved.

 Suggested purposes and responsibilities of Chapters are as follows: